EricWangisCool/SeafoodWholeSaler_OMS/README.md

 ## About
 ```
-This project is used to demonstrate what I've learned in Java.
+This branch is used to practice using Docker to deploy on cloud.
 ```

 ## Main Structure